dpaniukov/dpaniukov.github.io/_posts/2016-10-25-You-and-Your-R-Doing-Statistics-in-Python.md

 ---
 layout: page
-title:  You and Your R: Doing Statistics in Python
+title:  You and Your R - Doing Statistics in Python
 date: 2016-10-25 13:40:00
 ---